-trustees are joint tenants; (b) the trust powers in private trusts are jointly held and be exercised by must action, in the unanimous absence of a statute or express provision to contrary; (c) the trustee is required to use the care which an ordinarily prudent man would use in the conduct of his own affairs; and (d) the trustee may not delegate the of discretionary exercise powers, but may delegate to agents the performance of minor duties or mere mechanical acts.
-These rules settled well are fundamental.
+trustees are joint tenants; (b) the trust powers in private trusts are jointly held and be exercised must bv unanimous action. in the absence of a statute or express provision to the contrary; (c) the trustee is required to use the care which an ordinarily prudent man would use in the conduct of his own affairs; and (d) the trustee may not delegate the exercise of discretionary powers, but may delegate to agents the performance of minor duties or mere mechanical acts.
+These rules well settled and are fundamental.
 They should govern the inactive member of a co-trusteeship, as well as all other trustees.